noop-inc/noop-sample-app-covid-19-mobility/seed_task/README.md

 ## SeedTask Noopfile
 ```
-# Defines the name (seedTask) and type (task) of the component.
+# Defines the name (seedTask) and type (task) of this component.
 COMPONENT seedTask task

-# Describes a database resource used by the components in this application.
+# Describes a database resource used by the component defined within this file.
 RESOURCE mobilityDB dynamodb -s hashKeyName=name -s hashKeyType=S -s rangeKeyName=type -s rangeKeyType=S

 # The 'build' stage installs dependencies.